rishibajekal/drimp/README.md

 ## Goals
 * Create a simple web application where people can share why they are drinking.
-* Practice making web applications and using backbone js.
+* Experiment with using Redis, specifically with Tornado
-* Speed hacking practice for hackathons
+* General hacking practice

 ## Technologies
+* Tornado (as web server
 * Redis (as a data store)
-* Tornado (as web server)